guohaolee/automate_mail/README.md

 - Navigate to /bin
 - Type source activate
 - This will bring you into a virtualenv
+- Navigate to src/ The source code is inside here.
 - Change the variables to suit your requirements

 ## Execute